-This article includes excerpts from our Better Software & Stronger Teams book.
-For the full guide to building a collaborative software team, pick up your free copy!
+Editor’s note: This article is an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
+For the full guide to building a high-performing, agile software team, pick up your free copy!

 A product backlog is the culmination of feedback from multiple sources, like the development team, prospects, management, marketing and, most importantly, your customers.
 It’s your job to take in that feedback, prioritize it, manage it, and work it into the future of your product.